Everyone Should Fight for a Cause

 "One Foot In" is the documentary I have been working on, in collaboration with filmmaker Enrica Cavalli.
 The idea came from the stories of expat women that I met during the years I spent in San Francisco.
 Many of them followed their partner who was working or studying, but they weren't allowed to work.
 I started see a gender bias in the immigration laws.

 I researched more info and found out that more of 70% of the H1B go to men, and as a consequence, the majority of partners are women.
-That idea took me the conclusion that the gender bias in the immigration laws happened in different situations, tied to each other.
-Dependent wives, female students, foreign mums of American citizens and expat women entrepreneurs were all part of the same issue: immigrant women are NOT considered in the U.S. immigration policy.
+That idea took me the conclusion that the gender bias in the immigration laws is present in different situations, that are tied to each other.
+Dependent wives, female students, foreign mothers of American citizens and expat women entrepreneurs were all part of the same issue: immigrant women are NOT considered in the U.S. immigration policy.

-For the first time after publishing my first book, I considered the idea of writing a second one about the challenges expat women face when building a life in the U.S. When I met Enrica Cavalli, filmmaker, she told me that the topic was interesting and she offered to help me raise awareness with a documentary.
+For the first time after publishing my first book, I considered the idea of writing a second one about the gender bias behind the US immigration laws.
+When I met Enrica Cavalli, filmmaker, she told me that the topic was interesting and she offered to help me raise awareness with a documentary.